tikkanr1/Machine-Learning-and-Data-Science-projects/Weather_data/README.md

 Predicting humidity using given weatherdata

 **Approach**
-Predict humidity by minimizing dimensionality with PCA and using LinearRegression from sklearn library
+Predict humidity by minimizing dimensionality with PCA and using LinearRegression

 **Results**
 The approach showed that using just half of the maximum number of principal components available gives decent results